Mobile museum: Moveable museum

-The Dinosaurs: Ancient Fossils, New Discoveries and Structures & Culture was donated to the Institute for the Study of Mongolian Dinosaurs in 2013.
+The Dinosaurs: Ancient Fossils, New Discoveries mobile museum was donated to the Institute for the Study of Mongolian Dinosaurs in 2013 and remains in operation as of 2024.
 The Paleontology of Dinosaurs is the oldest vehicle in operation.
 The Structures & Culture allows students to enter the homes of three modern nomadic cultures, the Gabra of Kenya, the Mongols of Mongolia and the Blackfeet of Montana.
 Discovering the Universe (Grades 6–12) resides at the Suffolk County Vanderbilt Planetarium.